 After the initial appointment, a faculty member shall be officially notified of the renewal of an appointment by means of a Notice of Appointment, Employment Contract, or a letter indicating the renewal of the reappointment.
 The terms of the renewal of the appointment shall be consistent with the degree of effort and the duration of time of the original appointment in which the faculty member's initial appointment.
-The appointment of tenured faculty members shall be renewed annually unless terminated for just cause.

 - Renewal of appointments shall consider the effectiveness of the faculty member's performance in the assigned duties as they relate to the areas of teaching, research, and service, and/or based on the requirements of the department.
-Notice of nonrenewal of appointments or termination of an appointment shall be given in accordance with University rules. - If the assigned duties and responsibilities of a faculty member change after the initial employment date, the faculty member shall be informed in writing of the change and shall be afforded an opportunity to discuss the change in assignment prior to its effective date. - Under special circumstances, the degree of effort and/or the duration of the appointment may be altered by written agreement between the administrator and the faculty member and subsequently submitted to the Office of the Provost for approval. - The administrator directly responsible for the appointment and supervision of an academic-administrative classification or an administrative position may choose not to renew, remove, or reassign a faculty member at any time during such an appointment.
+Notice of non-renewal of appointments or termination of an appointment shall be given in accordance with University rules. - If the assigned duties and responsibilities of a faculty member change after the initial employment date, the faculty member shall be informed in writing of the change and shall be afforded an opportunity to discuss the change in assignment prior to its effective date.

+- Under special circumstances, the degree of effort and/or the duration of the appointment may be altered by written agreement between the administrator and the faculty member and subsequently submitted to the Office of the Provost for approval. - The administrator directly responsible for the appointment and supervision of an academic-administrative classification or an administrative position may choose not to renew, remove, or reassign a faculty member at any time during such an appointment.